components-web-app/api-components-bundle/docs/getting-started/index.md

 ### What is a ComponentPosition resource?
 You can locate a component within Component Collections (which we will talk about in a moment).
 This is simply a resource that determines collection(s) the component is rendered, and the position within it.

-### What is a ComponentCollection resource?
+### What is a ComponentGroup resource?
 This is simply a group of ComponentPosition resources.
 A collection must have a reference so that the front-end application knows which collection to place where within the structure of a given page or layout.

-For example, in a layout you may have a ComponentCollection which you can create with the reference `header` so your UI component can be configured to render a Navigation component within a header area.
+For example, in a layout you may have a ComponentGroup which you can create with the reference `header` so your UI component can be configured to render a Navigation component within a header area.

 ### What is a Page resource?
 This is a structure for the main area of a page.
 This should not include a layout which is re-used across multiple pages.
 Component groups will be located within a page.
-For example the page may display a 2-column layout and there would be a ComponentCollection for each column.
+For example the page may display a 2-column layout and there would be a ComponentGroup for each column.
 You could give the collections the references `left-column` and `right-column` in this instance.
 The page must specify which UI component to use.

 ### What is a Layout resource?
 This is very similar to a `Page` where it will primarily define which UI component to use for the layout which will be re-used across multiple pages.
-It will usually also contain `ComponentCollection` resources.
+It will usually also contain `ComponentGroup` resources.